 Fraudulent Offers, Scams, and Schemes

 Beware of offers received via email on this topic.
-Some scammers use offers for jobs in this field to lure unsuspecting individuals to give up their bank account information.
+Some scammers use offers for jobs in this field to lure unsuspecting individuals into giving up their bank account information.
 If you’re interested in pursuing a job in this area, visit one of the websites above.
-Don’t respond to emails that you receive unless they are from one of the sites you signed up for.
+Don’t respond to emails you receive unless they are from one of the sites you signed up for.